-Trustee which are to be accepted for purchase, the Company will also deliver an Officers' Certificate stating that such Securities are to be accepted by the Company pursuant to and in accordance with the terms of this Section.
+(4) At the time the Company delivers Securities to the Trustee which are to be accepted for purchase, the Company will also deliver an Officers' Certificate stating that such Securities are to be accepted by the Company pursuant to and in accordance with the terms of this Section.
 A Security shall be deemed to have been accepted for purchase at the time the Trustee, directly or through an agent, mails or delivers payment therefor to the surrendering Holder.

 (d) The Company shall comply, to the extent applicable, with the requirements of Section 14(e) of the Exchange Act and any other securities laws or regulations in connection with the repurchase of Securities pursuant to this Section.
-To the extent that the provisions of any securities laws or regulations conflict with provisions of this Indenture, the Company shall comply with the applicable securities laws and regulations and shall not be deemed to have breached its obligations under this Indenture by virtue thereof.

 SECTION 4.11 Limitation on Transactions with Affiliates.
+The

-The Company shall not, and shall not permit any Subsidiary to, conduct any business or enter into any transaction or series of similar transactions (including the purchase, sale, lease or exchange of any property or the rendering of any service) with any Affiliate of the Company or any legal or beneficial owner of 5% or more of any class of Capital Stock of the Company or with any Affiliate of any such owner (other than (i) a Wholly Owned Subsidiary or (ii) an employee stock ownership plan for the benefit of the Company's or a Subsidiary's employees), unless the terms of such business, transaction or series of transactions are (A) set forth in writing, (B) as favorable to the Company or such Subsidiary as terms that would be obtainable at the time for a comparable transaction or series of similar transactions in arm's-length dealings with an unrelated third person and (C) if such business or transaction or series of transactions involves in excess of \$1.0 million, (x) the Board of Directors of the Company has, by resolution approved by a majority of the disinterested directors, determined in good faith that such business or transaction or series of transactions meets the criteria set forth in clause (B) above, and (y) the Company has obtained an opinion of a nationally recognized expert with experience in appraising the terms and conditions of the type of business or $transaction \ or \ series \ of \ transactions \ stating \ that \ such \ business \ or \ transaction$ or series of transactions is fair (from a financial point of view) to the Company or such Subsidiary, as the case may be.
+Company shall not, and shall not permit any Subsidiary to, conduct any business or enter into any transaction or series of similar transactions (including the purchase, sale, lease or exchange of any property or the rendering of any service) with any Affiliate of the Company or any legal or beneficial owner of 5% or more of any class of Capital Stock of the Company or with any Affiliate of any such owner (other than (i) a Wholly Owned Subsidiary or (ii) an employee stock ownership plan for the benefit of the Company's or a Subsidiary's employees), unless the terms of such business, transaction or series of transactions are (A) set forth in writing, (B) as favorable to the Company or such Subsidiary as terms that would be obtainable at the time for a comparable transaction or series of similar transactions in arm's-length dealings with an unrelated third person and (C) if such business or transaction or series of transactions involves in excess of \$1.0 million, (x) the Board of Directors of the Company has, by resolution approved by a majority of the disinterested directors, determined in good faith that such business or transaction or series of transactions meets the criteria set forth in clause (B) above, and (y) the Company has obtained an opinion of a nationally recognized expert with experience in appraising the terms and conditions of the type of business or transaction or series of transactions stating that such business or transaction or series of transactions is fair (from a financial point of view) to the Company or such Subsidiary, as the case may be.
 This Section, however, will not prohibit (1) any transactions between the Company or a Subsidiary and its own employee stock ownership plan, (2) Restricted Payments permitted under Section 4.07 or (3) management compensation arrangements approved by the disinterested members of the Board of Directors.

 SECTION 4.12 Lines of Business.
-The Company shall not, and shall not $\frac{1}{2}$ permit any of its Subsidiaries to, enter into any business, either directly or through any Subsidiary, except for those businesses in which the Company and its Subsidiaries were engaged on the date on which the Securities were originally issued or businesses reasonably related thereto.
+The Company shall not, and shall not permit any of its Subsidiaries to, enter into any business, either directly or through any Subsidiary, except for those businesses in which the Company and its Subsidiaries were engaged on the date on which the Securities were originally issued or businesses reasonably related thereto.